A Hatful of Rain: Production

+"[CinemaScope] tended to defeat the director in his choice of the precise point he wanted the audience to look at; instead, the viewers' eyes went roaming over those acres of screen...I remember spending much time inventing large foreground pieces to hide at least one-third of the screen."

+The film features music by Bernard Herrmann, who was asked by 20th Century Fox to rescore his prelude for the film as the original was considered to be "terrifying".

 Reception

+Critical response

 In a contemporary review for The New York Times, critic Bosley Crowther called A Hatful of Rain "a striking, sobering film" and wrote: "The sum of it is a harrowing picture of what it means for a man to be a slave of the dope habit—what it costs in money, in anguish and in hurt to those he loves. ...
 [T]hey have contrived a tremendously taut and true description of human agony and shame, of solicitude and frustration and the piteousness of tangled love.
 And it is so directed by Mr. Zinnemann and acted by an excellent cast that every concept and nuance of the story is revealed."

 Critic Philip K. Scheuer of the Los Angeles Times wrote: "'A Hatful of Rain' takes a grip on the spectator that gradually grows viselike and never lets go till the fadeout—if then. ...
 Half reality, half nightmare, it is the best film I have seen about the insidious consequences of drug addiction.
 But now, Hollywood and heaven willing, I have had it."